Blog

 • warehouse_id (Foreign Key): Links to the Warehouses table

-• reorder_level: The threshold that triggers a restock alert
+• reorder_level: The number that triggers a restock alert

-Separating stock from product data keeps things clean when you manage inventory across multiple warehouses.
-When a sale happens, your app finds the product, checks stock at the nearest warehouse, and updates the quantity by following the foreign key links between tables.
+Keeping stock data apart from product data makes tracking across warehouses clean.
+When a sale happens, your app finds the product, checks stock at the nearest spot, and updates the count through the key links.

 Performance Optimization for Inventory Databases

-A good schema gives your database structure.
-But to handle real-world traffic, you need indexing for speed, transactions for reliability, and concurrency control for multi-user access.
+A good schema gives your database shape.
+But to handle real traffic, you need three more things: indexing for speed, transactions for safety, and concurrency for multi-user access.

 Indexing: Speed Up Your Searches

-Without an index, searching for a product by SKU forces the database to scan every row in your Products table.
-With an index on the SKU column, the database jumps directly to the right record.
+Without an index, a SKU search scans every row in your Products table.
+With an index on the SKU column, the database jumps straight to the right record.

 Key columns to index in any inventory system: